makerdao/testchain/README.md

 ## Basic usage

-Run `scripts/launch.sh`.
+Run `scripts/launch`.

 If run with no arguments, it will start Ganache at `127.0.0.1:2000` with the chain data it finds in `var/chaindata`, and run until killed with Ctrl-C.

-If `var/chaindata` does not exist, the `default` snapshot will be used to create it.
+If `var/chaindata` does not exist, and the `--reset-chaindata` argument is not present, the `default` snapshot will be used to create it.

-If you want to start the launch script with an empty snapshot, you will need to `mkdir -p testchain/var/chaindata` first.

 Once the deployment is complete, you will find the list of contract addresses in the `out/addresses.json` file.